John-OConnell/CS5600_Computer_Systems/practicum1/README.md

 ## Overview

 This is my implementation of *Practicum I - Caching* for CS5600 F23. \
 This assignment builds upon the previous Memory Hierarchy Simulation assignment.
-An description of this assignment is as follows:
+A description of this assignment is as follows:

-*Currently, messages are stored on disk (in either a file per message stored in a folder, or a block per message in a single file).\
+*Currently, messages are stored on the disk (in either a file per message stored in a folder, or a block per message in a single file).\
 Finding a message therefore requires access to disk.
 In this part, you will add a "cache" so that some number of messages are stored\
 in a paged structure in memory.
 Your messages must be a fixed size; the choice of size is yours (but should be a power of 2, e.g.,\
 256, 512, or 1024 bytes).
 Of course, part of the message's bytes are used for "house keeping" such as identification of the sender\